nanochess/book-Atari/README.md

 Page 164-165, for the assembly code lines saying _STA ENAM0_  the comment should read "Enable/Disable Missile 0". _Discovered by @MechPala (Twitter)_

+Page 245, the comment saying "Zero for PF1" should be "Zero for PF2". _Discovered by @MechPala (Twitter)_

 ### NOTES:

 These games are fully commented in my new book *Programming Games for Atari 2600*, including a crash course on 6507 programming!